Will My Credits Transfer? Answering Common Questions Transfer Students Ask

 Changing your major or academic program will always have the potential to cause delays.
 Fortunately, in a scenario like this, a shift in academic plans should not cause too much trouble.
 Remember, general education credits are some of the most likely to transfer and those tend to be the courses you begin with.
 However, if you were one semester away from a Marketing Bachelor’s degree at your previous school and now want to pivot to Nursing, you’re likely to have a little longer path to graduation.

 Will my GPA carry over?

 While it’s certainly nice to know that courses you’ve completed with a “C” grade or higher at another school are likely to transfer, that “C” might not match your current honor roll ambition.
 So, does your grade point average carry over from your last stop?
-At Rasmussen College you’ll be starting with a clean slate—so get your sights set on earning a perfect GPA going forward.
+At Rasmussen University you’ll be starting with a clean slate—so get your sights set on earning a perfect GPA going forward.

 Ready to start a new chapter?

 As you can see, transferring to a new school and getting a fresh start is a big deal that comes with a few steps you’ll need to complete along the way.
-Hopefully you should have a better understanding now of whether your credits will transfer and what you can expect as you make the transition to becoming a Rasmussen College student.
+Hopefully you should have a better understanding now of whether your credits will transfer and what you can expect as you make the transition to becoming a Rasmussen University student.

 You likely still have questions related to your unique scenario.
 Our admissions advisors are standing by to help you navigate your next steps.

-1Students must complete 33% of their program requirements at Rasmussen College, and no more than 67% may be completed via transfer credits, course waivers, and credit by examination, or other means.
+1Students must complete 33% of their program requirements at Rasmussen University, and no more than 67% may be completed via transfer credits, course waivers, and credit by examination, or other means.
 Exceptions to this policy are found in the Transfer of Credit Policy in the Course Catalog.